 We have the following resources available to help you:

 Here is a Summary and Analysis of State Restraint and Seclusion Laws and policies.
 This review of state policies is updated and includes the most recent laws and regulations about seclusions and restraint.
+Here is a Brief Description of each state's restraint and seclusion laws called My State's Restraint and Seclusion Laws.
+This is a shorter document than How Safe is the Schoolhouse to just look up your state's laws.

 When parents are forced in IDEA cases to seek an impartial due process hearing, they must be able to afford expert witness fees.
 Although Congress intended that parents be able to recover expert fees if they prevail at a hearing, the Supreme Court held in Arlington Central School District v.
 Murphy (2006) that they could not.
 But few middle and lower-income families can afford expert witnesses; approximately 36% of children with disabilities live in families earning less than $25,000 a year.
 The IDEA Fairness Restoration Act (S.613 and H.R.
 1208), introduced by Senator Tom Harkin and Congressman Chris Van Hollen, would restore Congress’ intent and allow parents to recover expert fees.